Yehuda

 Symbolic Significance

 The name Yehuda is also associated with the holiday of Chanukah, whiich celebrates the victory of the Maccabees over the Syrian-Greek army in the second century BCE.
-According to tradition, Yehuda Maccabee was a heroic leader who played a key role in the victory, and the holiday is named in his honor.
+According to tradition, Yehuda Maccabee was a heroic leader who played a key role in the victory, & the holiday is named in his honor.

 Yehuda as a Baby Name